pmed/v8-nuget/README.md

 # NuGet package for V8 JavaScript Engine

+This package contains prebuild V8 binaries, debug symbols and as well long includes and libraries required to embed the JavaScript engine into C++ project.

+## Usage

+To use V8 in a project install the package `v8-$PlatformToolset-$Platform.$Version` from a console with `nuget install` commmand or from inside of Visual Studio (see menu option *Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution...*) where

+  * `$PlatformToolset` is the C++ toolset version used in Visual Studio:
+    * `v120` - for Visual Studio 2013
+    * `v140` - for Visual Studio 2015
+    * `vXYZ` - for next Visual Studio version

+  * `$Platform` is a target platform type, currenlty `x86` or `x64`.

+  * `$Version` is the actual V8 version, one of https://chromium.googlesource.com/v8/v8.git/+refs

+After successful package installation add `#include <v8.h>` in a C++ project and build it.
+All neccessary files (*.lib, *.dll, *.pdb) should be referenced in the project automatically with MsBuild property sheets.

-## Building
+## How to build

+This section is mostly for the package maintainers who wants to update V8.

-Tools required to build V8 for Windows:
+Tools required to build V8 NuGet package on Windows:

   * Visual C++ toolset (version >=2013)
   * Python 2.X
+  * Git
   * NuGet (https://dist.nuget.org/index.html)

 1. Run `build.py` with optional V8 version argument.
-2. After successful build publish `nuget/*.nupkg` files.

-## Using the package

-To use V8 in a project please install the package `v8-$PlatformToolset-$Platform.$version` from a console with `nuget install` commmand or from inside of Visual Studio (see menu option *Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution...*)

-  where

-$PlatformToolset is a C++ toolset version used in Visual Studio:
-  * `v120` - for Visual Studio 2013
-  * `v140` - for Visual Studio 2015
-  * `vXYZ` - for next Visual Studio version

-$Platform is a target platfor type, currenlty `x86` and `x64`.

-After successful package installation just #include <v8.h> in your C++ project and build it.
-All neccessary files (*.lib, *.dll, *.pdb) should be referenced to the project automatically with MsBuild property sheets.
+2. Publish `nuget/*.nupkg` files after successful build.